ohmzi/Tautulli_Curated_Plex_Collection/README.md

 ### 3. Build the Docker Image

-From the directory containing your `Dockerfile`:
+From the directory containing your `Dockerfile`, run the command in terminal:
 ```bash
 docker build -t tautulli-recommendations .
 ```